queer/peckish/README.md

 appropriate CLI flags for each package format.
 How many people can write a [valid `tar` command](https://xkcd.com/1168/) on the first try? :P

 peckish solves this.
-Instead of mangling your files with various arcant tools, spinning up Docker containers or VMs to try to build packages and make sure they install, and all the other pains, you can just write a basic YAML file, and you're done! peckish does the rest, *without* shelling out to distro-specific tools!
+Instead of mangling your files with various arcane tools, spinning up Docker containers or VMs to try to build packages and make sure they install or are even valid, and all the other pains, you can just write a basic YAML file, and you're done! peckish does the rest, *without* shelling out to distro-specific tools!

 For example, peckish lets you take a program you wrote and turn it into: